John Guzzwell

-John Guzzwell (1930 - 23 August 2024) was a yachtsman who circumnavigated the world single-handed from 1955-1959 in a 20ft 6in (6.25m) wooden yawl named Trekka that he built in a shed behind a fish and chip shop in Victoria, British Columbia.
+John Guzzwell (1930 - 23 August 2024) was a yachtsman who circumnavigated the world single-handed from 1955-1959 in a 20 ft 6in (6.25m) wooden yawl named Trekka that he built in a shed behind a fish and chip shop in Victoria, British Columbia.
 Trekka held the record for the smallest yacht to complete a circumnavigation until 1987 when Serge Testa broke the record in his 11 ft 10 in boat, the Acrohc Australis.
 Guzzwell was also a renowned timber shipwright.

 In 1959 he was awarded the Cruising Club of America's Blue Water Medal to recognize his achievement.

 Early life and education

-John Guzzwel was born in 1930 in England, but was brought up in Jersey, Channel Islands, the son of a sea captain.
+John Guzzwel was born in 1930 in Southampton, England, but was brought up in Jersey, Channel Islands, the son of a sea captain.
 Early in the German Occupation of the Channel Islands he was interned in a prisoner-of-war camp where his father taught him celestial navigation.

 After the war he trained as an apprentice joiner and shipwright before emigrating to British Columbia in 1953.